 ‘The Bents had been in the Sutton area for some time.
 Back in 1838-39, when St James’ Church was planned, members of the family contributed a total of ten pounds to the building fund.
 In the 1860s, when it was customary for church pews to be rented, “The Misses Bent” held eight seats with another four seats for their “domestics”.
 Theodore owned The Elms in Byron’s Lane and had another house in London.
 He also held the lease (from the Earl of Lucan) of Sutton Hall, which was occupied by his Aunt Maria.’ [personal communication, Oct 2011]

-Sutton Hall was initially leased by Bent’s parents, James Bent and Margaret Eleanor (née Lambert, daughter of wealthy Baildon (near Bradford) locals, John and Ann Lambert of Baildon Hall), who married in April 1848.
+Sutton Hall was initially leased by Bent’s uncles and then his parents, James Bent and Margaret Eleanor (née Lambert, daughter of wealthy Baildon (near Bradford) locals, John and Ann Lambert of Baildon Hall), who married in April 1848.
 The Bent family could be traced back some generations in the north of England, related to the splendidly-named Hamlet Bent (1642-1728).